circleci/circleci-docs/jekyll/_cci2/getting-started.md

    ```

-1. Commit these changes to your repository and navigate back over to the
+1. Commit these changes to your repository and navigate back to the
     CircleCI Pipelines page.
-You should see your CircleCI pipeline running.
+You should see your pipeline running.

 1. Click on the running pipeline to view the workflow you have created.
 You
     should see that two jobs ran (or are currently running!) concurrently.